This post may contain affiliate links. Please read our disclosure policy.

 Sourdough Starter Recipe

-With an easy-to-follow sourdough starter recipe, you can be making fresh sourdough bread from your own starter in just five days!
+With this easy to follow sourdough starter recipe, you can be making fresh sourdough bread from your own starter in just five days!
+This is a day by day recipe that provides detailed answers to all your starter questions!

 Prep: 5 days